2022 Marikina local elections: City Council election

 The city council is composed of 18 members, 16 of which are elected to serve three-year terms.
 The sixteen seats are equally divided between the city's councilor districts, which are derived from the congressional districts.
 Each district has its own set of candidates, with the eight candidates with the most votes per district being elected to the council.

+Overall results

 Team MarCy successfully retained their majority in the City Council, with every candidate under the coalition being elected to the council.
 The Liberal Party under Team Performance was the only other party to win any seats in the election.
 Meanwhile, the primary opposition coalition, Team BF failed to win any seats.